Titanic Museum Belfast, Northern Ireland

 The Shipyard

-Visitors get a ride all around Titanic’s rudder and upon a scaffold, you get to see the Arrol Gantry.
+Visitors get a ride around Titanic’s rudder, and upon a scaffold, you see the Arrol Gantry.
 At the top of the Arrol Gantry, several pictures and other audio material about shipbuilding are waiting to be explored by visitors.
-The noise smells and lighting effects, combined with video footage of shipyard workers, all take you in a sense of it was like working in shipyards.
+The noise, smells, lighting effects, and video footage of shipyard workers all make you feel it was like working in shipyards.

 The Launch

 This gallery presents the day, 31 May 1911, the date of Titanic’s launch to Belfast’s Lough.
-100,000 people were there to witness the great launch.
-The slipway where Titanic started its historical launching is displayed as well as the docks through a window.
+100,000 people were there to witness the grand launch.
+The slipway where Titanic started its historic launching is displayed through a window and the docks.

 The Fit-Out

 Titanic is brought back to life through a huge model.
-Live the real scene with the crew and passengers.
-Three-class cabins, dining salon and the engine room are an impressive feature replicating those of the real sunken ship.
+Live the actual scene with the crew and passengers.
+Three-class cabins, a dining salon, and an engine room are impressive features that replicate those of a sunken ship.

 The Maiden Voyage

-The fifth gallery takes you to Titanic’s deck through some photos and you can take a walk on the wooden floor, surrounded by light, looking out across the industrial landscape of the docks and Belfast harbour as if you’re on the rear deck.
-Father Francis Browne, who was on Titanic during its voyage to Cobh, took some photographs of it and they are displayed in this gallery.
+The fifth gallery takes you to Titanic’s deck through some photos, and you can take a walk on the wooden floor, surrounded by light, looking out across the industrial landscape of the docks and Belfast harbour as if you’re on the rear deck.
+Father Francis Browne, on the Titanic during its voyage to Cobh, took photographs of it, which are displayed in this gallery.

 The Sinking

 Want to know more about the sinking incident?
-All that is related to the unfortunate doom of the Titanic is there in this gallery.
-You can hear Morse code messages playing in the background like one of the last messages saying “cannot last much longer”, see photos of its sinking, hear what recordings of the survivors, and read what the press wrote at the time.
-There is also a wall of 400 life jackets set in the shape of the iceberg to which the Titanic collided and a picture of Titanic in its last moments pictured on these life jackets.
+Everything related to the unfortunate doom of the Titanic is there in this gallery.
+You can hear Morse code messages playing in the background, like one of the last messages saying “cannot last much longer”, see photos of its sinking, hear recordings of the survivors, and read what the press wrote at the time.
+There is also a wall of 400 life jackets set in the shape of the iceberg to which the Titanic collided, and a picture of Titanic in its last moments is pictured on these life jackets.

 The Aftermath

-The Titanic’s aftermath is documented here in this gallery.
+The aftermath of the Titanic is documented here in this gallery.
 A replica of one of the ship’s lifeboats used to save passengers is displayed.
 On both sides of the lifeboat, visitors can get to know all the British and American inquiries concerning the end of the Titanic.
-There are also interactive screens offering a database of the crew and passengers’ names who were on board of the Titanic for visitors who wish to trace their ancestry.
+There are also interactive screens offering a database of the crew and passengers’ names on the Titanic for visitors wishing to trace their ancestry.

 Myths and Legends

 Many films, books, poems, and plays presented legends or myths related to Titanic.
-At this gallery, enjoy listening to Celine Dion’s most famous romantic song, “My Heart Will Go On”, while getting close to how the popular culture there is affected by such a ship.
-On the walls, photographs and posters of Titanic movies and plays hang.
+At this gallery, enjoy listening to Celine Dion’s most famous romantic song, “My Heart Will Go On” while getting close to how the popular culture there is affected by such a ship.
+Photographs and posters of Titanic movies and plays hang on the walls.

 Titanic Beneath

 Are there remnants of the ship?
 Where is it now?
 You’ll find answers to all these questions in the gallery by exploring the photos, audio and footage displayed in a cinema-like room.
 Enjoy the fish-eye view through the glass floor.
-You can also explore the discoveries of the several expeditions set in the waters of Northern Ireland (e.g. Dr. Robert Ballard discovery of the wreck underwater With his voice playing in the background saying things like, “this is it, that’s the Titanic—pretty impressive, right?”.
+You can also explore the discoveries of the several expeditions set in Northern Ireland (e.g. Dr Robert Ballard’s discovery of the wreck underwater).
+His voice plays in the background, saying things like, “This is it, that’s the Titanic—pretty impressive, right?”.
 There is also a wide range of information related to marine biology and the Ocean Exploration Centre.

 Tim Husbands MBE, Chief Executive of Titanic Belfast